WWF War Zone: Game Boy game

 A Game Boy version of War Zone developed by Probe Entertainment was released on June 10, 1998.
 Modes of play include singles, tag team and WWF Challenge.
 There is also an option to set the difficulty level and length of matches.
 The game includes some of the wrestlers from the other versions, including Shawn Michaels, Stone Cold Steve Austin, The Undertaker and Kane.
 All wrestlers share the same moves except for their finishing moves.
+The Game Boy version of WWF War Zone also omits Bret Hart and the Headbangers.